 Non Equity Assistance in 2022

-Komunidad is a developer of a comprehensive environmental intelligence platform focused on climate action management.
-The platform integrates tools for environmental, social, and governance (ESG) management, climate risk assessment, and social impact evaluation, providing critical data to support climate resilience and sustainability.
-By offering visualizations, reports, and alerting systems, Komunidad empowers governments and businesses to make informed decisions regarding safety, operational efficiency, business continuity, and preparedness for natural disasters.
-This approach enables users to effectively manage climate risks and optimize their strategies for a low-carbon future.
+Komunidad is a provider of Climate Action Management Software that combines environmental intelligence, ESG and sustainability management, climate risk assessment, and social impact tools into one comprehensive platform.
+This system delivers critical environmental data to support climate resilience and sustainability efforts for governments and businesses.
+By offering visualizations, reports, and alerting features, Komunidad enables users to make informed decisions regarding safety, operational efficiency, business continuity, and preparedness for natural disasters.
+The company's focus is on empowering entities to effectively manage climate risks and transition towards a low-carbon future through the strategic use of data and analytics.

 Mr. Green Africa Ltd is a Nairobi-based plastic recycling company established in 2014 that addresses waste management challenges in Kenya.
 The company specializes in the collection, conversion, and sale of post-consumer plastic waste, producing a range of recycled materials including rHDPE and rPP pellets in various colors, as well as rPET products.
 Mr. Green Africa aims to change perceptions of waste by demonstrating its value and incorporates the concept of shared value into its operations, creating economic benefits while tackling social and environmental issues.
 By integrating informal waste workers and micro-entrepreneurs into a formal value chain, the company enhances waste collection efficiency and promotes sustainability.